Six advantages of data-driven working

 FeedbackIf you compare our human reflexes and our approach to feedback with the organizational world, most organizations and their managers can be considered largely senseless: they act without using their senses, which in turn can make their actions illogical.
 They usually don’t know what goes on in the workplace, and they don’t know the facts.
 By looking at the data, however, they could be made aware of these facts.
 Genuine feedback about what really works or what’s most essential is lacking, despite the fact that research has shown that feedback is the number 1 success factor in intelligent organizations.

-Organizations that perform well have designed their business and processes such that they continuously receive feedback.
+Organizations that perform well have designed their business and processes so that they continuously receive feedback.
 Based on that feedback, they can immediately course-correct and adapt.
 That’s worlds apart from having performance reviews once a year.
 Essentially, it’s about analyzing data that tells you, every ten minutes, what can be done better or differently, and where there’s profit to be gained.

 2. Return power to the craft